JuliaLang/PackageCompilerX.jl/docs/src/devdocs/binaries_part_2.md

-# Creating binaries from
+# Creating a binary from Julia code

-This is part 2 in a series of blog posts related to creating custom sysimages and executables (apps) that can be shipped to other machines in Julia.
-Part 1 focused on how to build a local system image to reduce package load times and reduce latency when calling a function for the first time.
-This part (part 2) targets how to build an executable based on the custom sysimage so that it can be run without having to explicitly start a Julia session.
-Part 3 (yet to be written) details how to bundle that executable together with the Julia libraries and other files needed so that the bundle can be sent to and run on a different system where Julia might not be installed.
-Most things that were described in part 1 will be used here, so make sure to read that first!
+This section targets how to build an executable based on the custom sysimage so that it can be run without having to explicitly start a Julia session.

-## Interacting with Julia
+## Interacting with Julia through `libjulia`.

 The way to interact with Julia without using the Julia executable itself is by calling into the Julia runtime library (`libjulia`) from a C program.
-A quite detail set of docs for how this is done can be found at the [embedding chapter in the Julia manual][embedding-url] and it is recommended to read before reading on.
-Since this is "the manual way" we will not use the conveniences shown in that section (e.g. the `julia-config.jl` script) but it is good to know they exist.
+A quite detail set of docs for how this is done can be found at the [embedding chapter in the Julia manual](https://docs.julialang.org/en/v1/manual/embedding/) and it is recommended to read before reading on.
+Since this is supposed to highlight the interals of PackageCompilerX, will not use the conveniences shown in that section (e.g. the `julia-config.jl` script) but it is good to know they exist.

 A rough outline of the steps we will take to create an executable are:

-- Create our Julia app with a `Base.@ccallable` entry-point which means the Julia function can be called from C.
+- Create our Julia app with a `Base.@ccallable` entry-point which means the Julia function can be called directly from C.
-- Create a custom sysimage to reduce latency (this is pretty much just doing part 1) and to hold the c-callable function from the first step.
+- Create a custom sysimage to reduce latency (this is pretty much just doing part 1) and to hold the C-callable function from the first step.
 - Write an embedding wrapper in C that loads our custom sysimage, does some initialization and calls the entry point in the script.

-## Creating the app -- A toy application
+## A toy application

 To have something concrete to work with we will create a very simple application.
-In keeping with the spirit of CSV parsing from part 1, we will create a small app that parses a list of CSV files given as arguments to the app and prints the size of the parsed result.
-The code for the app (`MyApp.jl`) is shown below:
+Keeping with the spirit of CSV parsing, we will create a small app that parses a list of CSV files given as arguments to the app and prints the size of the parsed result.
+The code for the app (`MyApp.jl`) is shown
+below:

 ```jl
 module MyApp